 How To Become President of Your High School Club

-In this post we’ll outline how you can demonstrate your leadership skills, gather support from your peers, and lead a strong campaign for club president.
-We’ll also offer some alternatives for those who either aren’t elected or appointed to a president or other top leadership position or who choose not to run/submit their names for consideration.
+In this post, learn how you can demonstrate your leadership skills, gather support from your peers, and lead a strong campaign for club president.
+Also, discover some alternatives if you aren’t elected or appointed to a president or other top leadership position or choose not to run/submit your name for consideration.

 Your first step to becoming club president is establishing trust in your leadership among the other members of your club.
-You should conduct yourself in a respectable and mature manner as soon as you join the club.
-Even if you never think you might someday want to be a leader in your club, there’s really no excuse for not taking it as seriously as other members do.
+Conduct yourself respectfully and maturely as soon as you join the club.
+Even if you think you’ll never want to be a leader in the club, take it as seriously as other members do.

 As long as you’ve served as a good role model and consistently taken care to complete the work asked of you, there’s no reason for anyone not to trust you.
 But this trust isn’t built overnight.
 If you have never taken much interest in leading anything in your club, or worse, if you’ve been a poor role model, it’s going to be much more difficult to convince others that you are taking this role seriously and are genuinely capable of it.

 To build on the trust you’ve established, start to take on more responsibilities within the club.
-Volunteer for work that needs doing and try to lead the way in making boring or mundane tasks interesting and fun.
-People will remember if you can turn a neutral or even negative experience into a positive one.
+Volunteer for work that needs doing and try to lead the way in that makes boring or mundane tasks interesting and fun.
+People will remember if you can turn a ho-hum or even a negative experience into a positive one.

 Once you get a little more comfortable discussing it, move past your friends to other club members who you may not know as well.
-Ask how they see the club, where they see areas for improvement, what they like about it, or about anything else they seem eager to discuss.
-It’s important that club members know you are taking their opinions into consideration and that you value what they have to say.
+Ask how they view the club, where they see areas for improvement, what they like about it, or about anything else they seem eager to discuss.
+Club members must know you are considering their opinions and that you value what they have to say.

-This is another topic you should discuss with your club’s faculty adviser, since these procedures can vary widely.
-For example, in some clubs you will need a friend or other member to formally nominate you if you want to be eligible to run for president.
+This is another topic you should discuss with your club’s faculty adviser since these procedures can vary widely.
+For example, in some clubs, you’ll need a friend or other member to formally nominate you to become eligible to run for president.
 Other clubs might allow you to nominate yourself, and in others, there is no formal nomination process and candidates simply announce at some point that they’re interested.

 Whatever the case is for your club, be sure that you know the formal procedure so that you can prepare ahead of time and not be surprised by any red tape that might exist.

-If you do need to be elected president and you require someone else to nominate you for president, be sure to specifically ask a friend in advance if he or she would be willing to do so for you.
-You should be prepared just in case to give a quick summary of why you want to be the club president and what issues you view as most important, just in case they ask.
+If you do need a nomination to be elected president and you require someone to nominate you, make sure to specifically ask a friend in advance if they would be willing to do so for you.
+Prepare a quick summary of why you want to be the club president and what issues you view as most important, just in case they ask.

-Many clubs will have some kind of formal campaign speech that is delivered by presidential candidates sometime before a vote is taken.
+Many clubs will have some kind of formal campaign speech that’s delivered by presidential candidates before a vote is taken.

-Use the body of your speech to discuss the issues that are most important to you, and base this section off of the conversations you’ve had with group members.
-You can even cite specific issues brought to you by group members, and how you plan to address them.
+Use the body of your speech to discuss the issues that are most important to you, and base this section on the conversations you’ve had with group members.
+You can even cite specific issues brought to you by group members and how you plan to address them.
 Detail any changes you intend to pursue and talk about why you believe you’re qualified to do this.

 Conclude your speech with a vision for the club’s future.
-This should usually be consistent with the club’s current direction and mission, and should show your ability to pinpoint areas in need of change or improvement.
-Be sure to thank everyone for their time and for their input.
-Let them know that you are interested in hearing from each and every one of them.
+Usually, this should be consistent with the club’s current direction and mission.
+It should also demonstrate your ability to pinpoint areas in need of change or improvement.
+Make sure to thank everyone for their time and their input, and let them know that you are interested in hearing from each of them.

-This might start before speeches or may primarily take place afterwards, depending on the timing of your election.
+This might start before speeches or may take place afterward, depending on the timing of your election.

-The purpose of your campaign should be to let others know that you are running for president, and briefly why you are running.
-Basically, you need to communicate why the club is important to you and how you hope to improve it.
+The purpose of your campaign is to let others know that you are running for president and briefly why you are running.
+You need to communicate why the club is important to you and how you hope to improve it.
 Aim to do so in very few words.
 This is where thinking of a catchy campaign slogan comes in handy.

 You can advertise your campaign with posters around the school, ads in the school newspaper, or announcements during school meetings or on the school’s PA.
-Be sure to keep your school’s election climate in mind as you plan your strategy.
-If club elections are generally very low key, you don’t want to be plastering the entire school in posters.
+Keep your school’s election climate in mind as you plan your strategy.
+If club elections are generally very low-key, don’t plaster the entire school in posters.
 Try not to overdo it, as this can turn people off.

 What If You Don’t Become Club President?

 If you lose, do so graciously.
-No one likes a poor loser, and just because you have not been elected president does not mean that you are without options to become a leader in your club.
-If you can lose with dignity and respect, you leave doors open.
+No one likes a poor loser and just because you have not been elected president doesn’t mean that you’re without options to become a leader in your club.
+If you lose with dignity and respect, you leave doors open.

-It’s likely that other opportunities exist for leadership.
+Other opportunities likely exist for leadership.
 Instead of being the club president, you might become the treasurer or secretary.
 If those aren’t official roles, you can offer to take them on as a volunteer.

 Alternatively, create your own unofficial leadership position.
 Offer to plan fundraisers or a fun, new field trip or other activity that your club has never done before.

-While the position of club president looks impressive on your college applications, it is not the be-all and end-all that some make it out to be.
-Other leadership roles are just as important, and you may even be able to show extra initiative if you are able to create a niche for your leadership skills where none previously existed.
+While the position of club president looks impressive on your college applications, it’s not the end-all and be-all that some make it out to be.
+Other leadership roles are just as important and you may even be able to show extra initiative if you’re able to create a niche for your leadership skills where none previously existed.